ckeditor/ckeditor5/docs/updating/update-to-42.md

 ### New installation methods

 This release introduces new installation methods.
-We simplified dependency management, made CKEditor bundler-agnostic, and improves startup performance through separate CSS distribution.
+We simplified dependency management, made CKEditor&nbsp;5 bundler-agnostic, and improved the startup performance through separate CSS distribution.

 Read more about the details in the {@link updating/nim-migration/migration-to-new-installation-methods migration guides}.
 These guides provide step-by-step instructions and examples to help you seamlessly transition to the new installation methods.

-Our old installation methods are still supported, but we put them on the deprecation path.
-You can learn more about this and the {@link updating/nim-migration/migration-to-new-installation-methods#sunset-of-old-installation-methods-and-deprecation-timelines deprecation timelines} section.
+Our legacy installation methods are still supported, but we put them on the deprecation path.
+You can learn more about this in the migration guide's {@link updating/nim-migration/migration-to-new-installation-methods#sunset-of-old-installation-methods-and-deprecation-timelines deprecation timelines} section.

 #### JavaScript target changed